Dangers & Annoyances

 Jāņi (St John’s Day and Summer Solstice) 24 June

-National Day 18 November; Anniversary of proclamation of Latvian Republic, 1918
+National Day 18 November; Anniversary of the Proclamation of the Republic of Latvia, 1918

 Christmas (Ziemsvētki) 25 December